 Districts and schools are required to use high-quality core curriculum and instructional materials and evidence-based reading intervention programs from the Department’s approved list, beginning not later than the 2024-2025 school year.

-The Department published an initial approved list of core curriculum and instructional materials in English language arts and evidence-based reading intervention programs in 2024.
-An additional review of materials and programs is anticipated to begin in the fall of 2024.
+The Department has published an approved list of core curriculum and instructional materials in English language arts and evidence-based reading intervention programs.

 Programs and materials included on the approved list include core curriculum and instructional materials in English language arts for prekindergarten-grade 5, as well as evidence-based reading intervention programs for prekindergarten-grade 12.
 Curriculum and instructional materials for kindergarten-grade 5 may be core comprehensive English language arts materials, core English language arts materials with no foundational skills, and foundational skills only materials.
 Districts and schools may use a combination of materials on the approved list to provide educators with a set of materials that meets local needs.
 In grades K-2 specifically, districts, community schools, and STEM schools may choose to use core comprehensive English language arts instructional materials or pair foundational skills materials with core comprehensive instructional materials or core no foundational skills instructional materials.